About the GRE® Tests

 - solve problems using mathematical models

-- apply basic mathematical skills and elementary mathematical concepts of arithmetic, algebra, geometry, probability and statistics
+- apply basic mathematical skills and elementary mathematical concepts of arithmetic, algebra, geometry and data analysis

 The Analytical Writing section measures the ability to: